Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ## 3. Initialize the Mutable Data Address

 Mutable data is controlled by a key pair.
-Whomever controls the private key, can update the mutable data.
+Whomever controls the private key can update the mutable data.
 The output of this step is a TXID which can be included in the tokens `token_document_hash` field.

 - Generate a private/public key pair for controlling the mutable data (the *mutable data address*).
 - Broadcast a transaction (from any address) with the following properties: